 - Tangible assets with historical, artistic, scientific, technological, geophysical or environmental qualities which are held and maintained principally for their contribution to knowledge and culture. - Intangible heritage assets with cultural, environmental or historical significance, such as recordings of significant historical events.

-In considering assets that it holds, the Council has identified the following assets as Heritage Assets and looks to hold these assets in perpetuity:
+In considering assets that it holds, the Council has identified the following assets as Heritage Assets:

 - The Castle Keep at Clitheroe

 - The Clitheroe Castle Museum Collection

 - Civic Regalia

 - The Roman Bath site at Ribchester

 The Castle Keep at Clitheroe